aave/aip/content/aips/AIP-23.md

 Adding BOND to Aave would provide a mechanism through which the DAO could finance growth, decreasing the need for excessive token distributions.
 Example use cases include: funding projects building on top of BarnBridge applications, paying salaries to key protocol participants, and hosting bug bounties that earn yield until paid out.

 BarnBridge earns fee revenues from both deposits of underlying assets and redemptions of derivative assets.
 By adding BOND as collateral, the DAO and individual BOND holders can borrow against their position, increasing stablecoin demand and utilization on Aave v2.
 Additionally, BOND holders can lend out their position for a yield on Aave v2.
-Given BarnBridge’s direct role as an Aave liquidity provider, the addition of BOND to Aave v2 creates more synergies between AAVE and BOND holders.
+Given BarnBridge’s direct role as an Aave liquidity provider, the addition of BOND to Aave v2 creates more synergies between Aave and BOND holders.

 To start, it may make sense for BOND to have a conservative LTV and liquidation threshold which can be fine tuned further down the line.